Wildsong/docker-arcgis-server/README.md

 (My github repo is "geo-ceg", but Docker repo is "geoceg" (no dash).
 This is not a typo, just confusion.)

-At the end of the build it will say
+At the end of the build it will something similar to this

 ```
 ArcGIS for Server is NOT authorized.
 You will need to run /home/arcgis/server/tools/authorizeSoftware before using ArcGIS Server 10.5.